pllealfunes/hamburger-menu/README.md

-# Vanilla JavaScript Projects
+# Web Dev Projects
-Just some small practice projects for HTML5, CSS3, and JavaScript
+A collection of practice projects for Web Development.
+Using HTML5, CsS3, JavaScript, frameworks, libraries, etc.